A Comprehensive Analytical Model of the Dynamic Z-Pinch: V. Experimental Comparisons

 \subsection{iii.
 Shot Comparison ($B_{z0} = 0$ vs $B_{z0} = 0.2\text{T}$)}

-We also tested the model on two ensembles of highly-repeatable shots previously analyzed in Lavine et al.~\cite{Lavine2024}.
+We also tested the model on two ensembles of highly repeatable shots previously analyzed in Lavine et al.~\cite{Lavine2024}.
 The first ensemble, consisting of shots 6457, 6462, 6467, 6474, and 6476, had no applied axial field.
-Its triple nozzle initial density profile and current waveform are displayed in Figure \ref{Fig:Bz0-input}.
-The second ensemble, consisting of shots 6459, 6465, 6471, 6472, 6475, and 6477, were initially magnetized with uniform axial field $B_{z0} = 0.2\text{T}$.
+Its triple-nozzle initial density profile and current waveform are displayed in Fig.~\ref{Fig:Bz0-input}.
+The second ensemble, consisting of shots 6459, 6465, 6471, 6472, 6475, and 6477, was initially magnetized with uniform axial field $B_{z0} = 0.2\text{T}$.
 Its initial density profile and current waveform were approximately identical.
-The results for these ensembles are shown in Figures \ref{Fig:Bz0-0-r} and \ref{Fig:Bz0-0.2-r}, respectively.
-The agreement is once again remarkable.
+The results for these ensembles are shown in Figs.~\ref{Fig:Bz0-0-r} and \ref{Fig:Bz0-0.2-r}, respectively.
+The model predictions once again agree closely with the data.
+However, further experimental comparisons are necessary to assess model fidelity for stronger axial fields.